 The Color Run, also known as the "happiest 5km on the planet", is a unique paint race that celebrates healthiness, happiness, and individuality.

 Organising your own version of The Color Run is a fun and easy way to fundraise for a school trip.
 The Color Run is a five-kilometre, untimed event.
-At each kilometre mark, runners are doused from head to toe in a different coloured powder.
+At each kilometre mark, runners are covered from head to toe in a different coloured powder.
 Participants wear white at the starting line and finish the race plastered in colour.

 Organise a movie night for a new-release film at your local theatre